 In addition to the lights, there are also live concerts, boat rides, and food vendors.
 Fireworks take place over Lake Elizabeth, and there is an opportunity to take a photo with Santa Claus.

 ElectricCritters at the Zoo

 ElectricCritters at the Zoo takes place through the holiday season at Pueblo Zoo.
 The zoo is open on select days throughout November and December with one of the largest holiday light shows in Southern Colorado.

 On Sundays, there is a chance to take a photo with Santa Claus in addition to enjoying the lights.
 A sensory-friendly night is designed for guests with sensory sensitivities and features fewer blinking lights, softer music, and smaller crowds.
 Admission prices vary by adult and child as well as members and non-members.

 late November – mid December | pueblozoo.org/electricritters

 Rock Canyon Half Marathon

 Rock Canyon Half Marathon is a yearly half-marathon race (13.1 miles) through City Park and the Arkansas trail in Pueblo.
-There is a mix of terrain throughout the course, including dirt roads, trail, and paved roads.
-Despite the race being held in December, it was never cancelled for weather issues in several decades.
+There is a mix of terrain throughout the course, including dirt roads, trails, and paved roads.
+Despite the race being held in December, it was never canceled for weather issues in several decades.

 No strollers or dogs are permitted.
 Runners must complete the race in four hours or less, and there are seven water stations throughout the route.
-The website has course maps, information on parking, and details on pricing and registration.
+The website has course maps, parking information, and details on pricing and registration.

 In addition to plenty of great restaurants, a scenic riverwalk, and a variety of things to do, these festivals in Pueblo make for a good opportunity to check out the city.
 Whether it’s sampling delicious green chile products or having fun at the Colorado State Fair, there is a fun event waiting.